 - NSE 7 OT Security, on January 10, 2023

-On October 1, 2023, you will receive the FCSS in OT Security certification, with an issue date of January 10, 2023, and an expiration date of January 10, 2025.
+On October 1, 2023, you received the FCSS in OT Security certification, with an issue date of January 10, 2023, and an expiration date of January 10, 2025.

 Case 2: